blitz-innovation/HTML5-CSS3-JavaScript/README.md

 Welcome to the front-end development module, where we learn to assemble web interfaces with HTML5, CSS3 and JS.
 These three languages, while traditionally used for web interface development, have also inspired other technologies and languages that adapt to mobile interface design (which Chadin uses).

 We'll divide the module into tasks, with introductory materials from external sources first.
 Then, some commonly applied techniques are introduced to address the frequent difficulties other developers encounter.
-Lastly, you'll complete a mock interface for a website of your choice (this project will go into your portfolio).<space><space>
+Lastly, you'll complete a mock interface for a website of your choice (this project will go into your portfolio).

+&nbsp;

 ### Before We Begin: What Makes a Good Interface?